 Enbridge taps key banker to smooth way for Northern Gateway line

-CALGARY, Alberta, March 5 (Reuters) - Enbridge Inc said on Wednesday that Jim Prentice, a senior Canadian banker and influential former federal cabinet minister, has agreed to lead negotiations with aboriginal groups opposed to the company's controversial Northern Gateway pipeline project.
+CALGARY, Alberta (Reuters) - Enbridge Inc (ENB.TO: Quote) said on Wednesday that Jim Prentice, a senior Canadian banker and influential former federal cabinet minister, has agreed to lead negotiations with aboriginal groups opposed to the company's controversial Northern Gateway pipeline project.

-Enbridge said Prentice, vice-chairman of CIBC, Canada's fifth-largest bank, will look to build partnerships with aboriginal Canadians and First Nations communities in Alberta and British Columbia along the route of the planned C$7.9 billion ($7.1 billion) oil pipeline.
+Enbridge said Prentice, vice-chairman of CIBC (CM.TO: Quote), Canada's fifth-largest bank, will look to build partnerships with aboriginal Canadians and First Nations communities in Alberta and British Columbia along the route of the planned C$7.9 billion ($7.1 billion) oil pipeline.

 Enbridge has received preliminary approval for the project, which would ship 525,000 barrels of Alberta oil sands crude per day from Edmonton to a deepwater port at Kitimat on British Columbia's northern Pacific coast.
 But although regulators approved Northern Gateway in December, clearing the way for a final federal government decision by mid-June, many aboriginal groups remain opposed to the project.